Grow Healthy Aquarium Plants With This

 - Wrong type/amount of fertilizer being used

-- Wrong type of substrate for a particular plant
+- The wrong type of substrate for a particular plant

 - In a tank with fish that are too aggressive (getting eaten)